 My little flock.I have 4 Icelandic ewes and 2 East Friesian ewes.My primary concern is dairy, as I make cheese and other dairy products and I make soap.
 My ewes all have very nice fleeces because I feel like our ranch is more peaceful and happy when everyone is productive and I don’t have a lot of buying and selling going on.
 It disturbs the flocks and herds here.The animals are happier and healthier when we aren’t too large in numbers but the girls still have daughters living with them.My breeds are selected for the fact that they are triple purpose.
 Very practical.
 Both the East Friesian as well the Icelandic are considered a triple purpose breed.
 Fleece, meat, and dairy.
 The E. F. sheep are obviously higher producers of milk.
 They are also friendlier and much larger.We live in Yakima Washington which is a high-desert region.This is Francesca one of my East Friesian girls.
 They one of or the highest milk producing breed of sheep.Carmen is a lovely little girl.
 She will be around 180-200 pounds full grown.Below is the lovely Francesca, my other East Friesian.Here is my mentor Valerie from Valhalla Farm in Selah, Washington holding my sweet little Charlotte a bottle fed Icelandic with a superb fleece.
 She’s super cuddly and sweet.
 I plan on training her to the milk stand.This is Gisela and her twin ewe lambs.
 The chocolate is Beatrice, and she is horned.
 The black is polled like her mom and named Rosamund.Of course in order for our family of animals here remain healthy and strong and not over-crowded, new lambs and goat kids must be sold every year to keep numbers down and the barn full of quality hay.
 Keep your eyes out for the sales list.http://proverbs31nubians.blogspot.comSaveSave

-I'm a Bible believing Christian, living on a small horse ranch with my family.
-We live with horses, livestock guardian dogs, barn cats, poultry, and I breed Miniature Nubian dairy goats and sheep.
-I love to read, write, and wish I were a vegetable gardener.
+I love Jesus, the Bible, African music and Mexican food, and living on a small horse ranch with my family.
+We live with horses, livestock guardian dogs, barn cats, and poultry.
+My consuming hobby is breeding Miniature Nubian dairy goats and a few sheep.
+I love to read, write, make soap and cheese, and wish I were a vegetable gardener.
 But I'm not.